 Quantitative analysis:

-As discussed above, there are four ratios used for analysing the capital structure and payout policies of Cochlear Limited and they are evaluated briefly as follows:
+As discussed above, there are four ratios used for analysing the structure of capital and the policies regarding payout for Cochlear Limited and they are evaluated briefly as follows:

 Capital Structure and Payout Ratios:-